mnit-rtmc/iris/docs/gate_arms.md

 - **Open interlock**: prevents opening the gate arm
 - **Close interlock**: prevents closing the gate arm

-**Opposing Traffic**: When a gate arm is open, all other gate on the same roadway, but in any other direction will have an _open interlock_.
+**Opposing Traffic**: When a gate is open, all others on the same roadway, but in any other direction will have an _open interlock_.

-**Prerequisites**: An array _prerequisite_ prevents a sequence of gates from opening in the wrong order.
-If the prerequisite is not `OPEN`, the array will have an _open interlock_.
-Once they are both open, the prerequisite will have a _close interlock_ until the dependent array is closed.
+**Prerequisites** prevent a sequence of gates from opening in the wrong order.
+If a dependent array's prerequisite is not `OPEN`, the array will have an _open interlock_.
+Once they are both open, the prerequisite will have a _close interlock_ until the dependent is closed.

 If a gate arm is in any state other than `CLOSED`, it is treated as **possibly open**, and interlock constraints will be checked.